-You’ll find more than 80 performances annually between October and May, everything from jazz greats to chamber musicians to legendary folk singers.
+You’ll find more than 80 performances annually during a typical season at The Barns between October and May—everything from legendary folk singers to chamber musicians to jazz greats.

 During the summer months, The Barns is home to Wolf Trap Opera.

-That design now makes for a perfect theatre, seating 284 on the threshing floor and another 98 in the hayloft.
+Today, this design makes for a perfect theater, seating 284 on the threshing floor and another 98 in the hayloft.

 One barn for gathering

-The English barn, actually of Scottish design, was built about 1791 and is smaller in size than the German barn.
+The Scottish barn was built about 1791 and is smaller in size than the German barn.